-The MWAC is operated by the Androscoggin Ranger District of the White Mountain National Forest and is the only American avalanche center east of the Rockies.
+The MWAC is operated by the Androscoggin Ranger District of the White Mountain National Forest and is the only American avalanche center east of the Rockies with one Canadian avalanche center to our north in the Chic Choc Range.
 We are also the oldest backcountry forecasting program in the country which reflects the long history of skiing and climbing here.

 The Center’s public safety priorities are three fold:

-- Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for multiple forecast areas in Tuckerman and Huntington ravines as well as the Northern Presidential Range.
-The inclusion of the Northern Presidential Range is new for the 2018/19 season.
+- Our primary focus from Oct/Nov until the end of May is to provide snow, weather and avalanche information for the Presidential Range through this website, social media and direct contact with folks in the field.

 - The greatest difference between the MWAC and other avalanche centers in the west is our responsibility as the lead agency for Search and Rescue.
 On December 1st of each year the Forest Service takes over responsibility from the State of New Hampshire for all incidents in the Cutler River Drainage on the east side of Mt.
-Washington which includes our entire avalanche forecast area.
+Washington.

 - Our third emphasis is as an eastern professional avalanche resource for people seeking assistance with snow and avalanche safety.
 This entails assisting with research projects, giving avalanche awareness programs, participating in avalanche courses, providing information to reporters, working with our volunteer search and rescue groups, and coordinating team-based avalanche and mountain rescue trainings.
 We reach out to the public with presentations on rescue, snow science and mountain safety in multiple venues including the Annual Eastern Snow and Avalanche Workshop held every Fall.